 1. Jean-Luc Picard (Star Trek: The Next Generation), played by Patrick Stewart

 According to the experts, Captain Picard is by far the most highly regarded commanding officer in Star Trek.
 Ranked close to the top of nearly every list StudyFinds found, Picard is the exemplification of what an inspiring hero can be.
-“He (Picard) is a skilled diplomat, philosopher, and strategist who values diplomacy and the Prime Directive.
-His calm and composed demeanor makes him an excellent leader, and he has earned the respect and admiration of his crew,” writes The Fantasy Review.
+The Fantasy Review describes him as a skilled diplomat, philosopher, and strategist.
+They say his overall unflustered demeanor is what makes him such a great leader.

 These are just a few of the most iconic moments created by Patrick Stewart’s performance in this iconic role.
 This character’s popularity endures with streaming series “Star Trek: Picard” as well as numerous in-character cameos on the long-running animated series “Family Guy.”